Linear Regression: A Comprehensive Guide

 Assumptions of Linear Regression

-Regression is a parametric approach, which means that it makes assumptions about the data for the purpose of analysis.
+Regression is a parametric approach, which means that it makes assumptions about the data for analysis.
 For successful regression analysis, it’s essential to validate the following assumptions.

 1. Linearity of residuals: There needs to be a linear relationship between the dependent variable and independent variable(s).